-Number Title Relevant for WP EN 862:2016 Packaging - Child- resistant packaging - Requirements and testing procedures for non- reclosable packages for non-pharmaceutical products WP2, WP7
+Packaging - Child-resistant packaging - Requirements and testing procedures for non-WP2, WP7 Number Title Relevant for WP reclosable packages for non-pharmaceutical products EN 862:2016 resistant packaging - Requirements and testing procedures for non- reclosable packages for non-pharmaceutical WP2, WP7 resistant and which is intended to contain non-pharmaceutical products.

-Description: This European Standard specifies performance requirements and methods of test for non-reclosable packaging that has been designated childresistant and which is intended to contain non-pharmaceutical products.
 This European standard is intended for type approval only (2.5) and is not intended for quality assurance purposes.
 This European Standard applies to non-reclosable packages of the single-use type consisting of one or more individual units.
 Non-reclosable packages for pharmaceutical products are excluded from the scope of this European standard.
 These are the subject of a separate standard, EN 14375, Child-resistant non-reclosable packaging for pharmaceutical products - Requirements and testing.